-The proposed rule is being presented to the Full Board for adoption as an emergency action at the April 2016 Regents meeting.
-A Statement of the Facts and Circumstances Which Necessitate Emergency Action is attached.
+The proposed rule is being presented to the Full Board for permanent adoption at the May 2016 Regents meeting.

 Procedural History

 The proposed rule was discussed by the P-12 Education Committee and adopted as an emergency rule by the Full Board at the June 15-16, 2015 Regents meeting, effective July 1, 2015.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on July 8, 2015.